 We believe that regulation that forces conformity on the type of connector installed in all smartphones would hinder rather than encourage innovation and would harm European consumers and the wider economy.
 We hope that the Commission will continue to seek a solution that does not limit the industry's ability to innovate and provides customers with exciting new technologies.

-The new vote approved these changes to the existing proposals and the entire package must now be voted on in the European Parliament plenary in May 2022.
-After that, the Committee on the Internal Market and Consumer Protection says it will be "ready to start discussions with EU governments on the final form of the legislation".
-The final implementation of the legislation will not take place until the text is finalized and legal challenges are resolved.
+In the new vote, these changes to the existing proposals were approved, and the entire package must now be voted on in the European Parliament plenary in May 2022.
+After that, the Committee on the Internal Market and Consumer Protection stated that it would be "ready to start discussions with EU governments on the final form of the legislation."
+Final implementation of the legislation will not occur until the text is finalized and the legal challenges are resolved.
 Implementation will likely take years.
-The adoption of Micro-USB as a standard in the EU was not fully implemented until USB-C was launched on the market.
-(Photo by Dontree / Bigstockphoto)
+The adoption of Micro-USB as a standard in the EU was not fully implemented until after the market launch of USB-C. (Photo by Dontree / Bigstockphoto)